Immunity Legislation Awaits His Action—What Does this Mean for Your Association?

 The Governor’s Order and this legislation were discussed in our last two blog posts.
 Please see our June 12 and July 1 Alerts to review our analysis and discussion of those issues.

-This Alert analyzes the effects of the continuing mandates amidst the rising number of Georgia COVID-19 cases and discusses what condominium and homeowners’ association boards should consider for operation of the community amenities and common areas during the ongoing pandemic, in accordance with community association law.
+This Alert analyzes the effects of the continuing Georgia COVID mandates amidst the rising number of Georgia COVID-19 cases and discusses what condominium and homeowners’ association boards should consider for operation of the community amenities and common areas during the ongoing pandemic, in accordance with community association law.
 As always, please contact us to address your community’s specific issues and receive legal advice for your association.

-As Cases Increase, So Does Association Risk
+As Cases Increase, So Does HOA COVID Risk

 Any increase in the number of confirmed cases of COVID-19 increases the accompanying likelihood that a user of a community association swimming pool, clubhouse, tennis court, gym, fitness center, or other amenity will become ill with COVID-19 and claim that the virus was contracted on common property.

-Accordingly, we strongly recommend that associations / boards continue to adhere to the mandates imposed by the Governor’s Executive Order and the guidelines and recommendations established by the Georgia Department of Public Health and the Centers for Disease Control discussed in our previous blogs.
+Accordingly, we strongly recommend that associations / boards continue to adhere to the mandates imposed by the Governor’s Executive Order and the HOA COVID guidelines of and recommendations established by the Georgia Department of Public Health and the Centers for Disease Control discussed in our previous blogs.
 It is also critical that associations / boards document the efforts taken to comply with the mandates and guidelines, including using logs and the retention of receipts, written contracts and other records to remain protected under these mandates and community association law.

 The Proposed “Georgia COVID-19 Pandemic Business Safety Act” Does Not Provide a Defense for Your Association Until It Becomes Community Association Law